 4th May 1693: Gent was born in Dublin, Ireland, to English parents.

 1710-1713: His first employer was Mr Edward Midwinter of Pie Corner, Smithfield.
 He specialised in printing both pamphlets and broadsides.
 Gent initially had a difficult time at Midwinter’s establishment, being beaten and overworked.
 Then, as Gent turned twenty, he was promoted as an apprentice and Midwinter began treating him as an equal.
-Soon after this Midwinter received a letter from Mr John White – a York Quaker and printer who was searching for his own apprentice.
+Soon after this, Midwinter received a letter from Mr John White.
+White was a York Quaker and printer who was searching for his own apprentice.
 Gent was initially reluctant to take the offer, but was begged by White who offered him the reasonable ‘181 shillings a year, with board and washing included.’

 1730: Gent expanded his printing business and published his own History of York, which gained 170 subscribers.

 Winter 1739: The Great Frost turned all the rivers of York into ice and Gent set up a press on the River Ouse (revealing the origins behind the name ‘Thin Ice Press’).
 Gent wrote about his experience: